wutianqin123/TrichiurusGenome/README.md

 bash
 docker run --name your_name_maker -idt maker_image:tag /bin/bash
-# Replace 'maker_image:tag' with the actual name of your MAKER Docker image
 b.
 Copy All Necessary Data into the Container

 bash
-# Copy genome, protein DB, repeat DB, and RNA-Seq reads
 docker cp /host/path/to/genome.fa your_name_maker:/data/
 docker cp /host/path/to/protein.fasta your_name_maker:/data/
 docker cp /host/path/to/filtered_repeats.fa your_name_maker:/data/ # From step 2.3